Suavemente: Impact

 Suavemente is considered to have revolutionized merengue music, making it a popular subgenre of Latin music, and the album brought Crespo international recognition in the merengue market.
-The singer is the first merengue artist with an album atop the US Top Latin Albums chart, and two number-one songs on the US Hot Latin Songs chart.
+The singer is the first merengue artist with an album atop the U.S. Top Latin Albums chart, and two number-one songs on the U.S. Hot Latin Songs chart.
 Billboard cited Crespo and American singer-actor Carlos Ponce as jump-starting the US market with their albums.
-According to Billboard's Karl Ross, Crespo transcended the US Latino market and his success may have been felt in Europe and the Pacific Rim.
+According to Billboard's Karl Ross, Crespo transcended the U.S. Latino market and his success may have been felt in Europe and the Pacific Rim.
 Sony Discos president Oscar Llord called Suavemente the "most successful debut album of a Tropical artist in history."
 Suavemente was listed as the third best-charting and -selling Sony Discos album during the Top Latin Albums twenty-fifth year in 1999.
 Crespo was ranked fifth on the Hot Latin Songwriters in 1998, eleventh on the Top Latin Albums Artists, seventh on the Hot Latin Tracks Artists, fourth on the Top Tropical Album Artists, and second on the Tropical Tracks Artists lists.
 Suavemente has been named one of the most essential Latin albums of the past 50 years by Billboard, and its title song became a staple in Latin-music nightclubs.
 The lead single also became a popular tune in Mexico, where it was used in festivals around the country.
+"Suavemente" ranked number 219 on Pitchfork's list of the 250 best songs of the 1990s.
+According to contributor Gio Santiago, "Suavemente" catapulted merengue into the mainstream, introducing it to a wider audience, and ending the genre's waning popularity.
+Since its release, the song has become a staple at any Latino gathering and elicits attendees to dance once the a cappella opening of the song begins, which is followed by an explosion of horns, güira, and percussion that evokes an endless state of euphoria, according to Santiago.

 At the 1999 Billboard Latin Music Awards Crespo received four nominations (including Album of the Year and Hot Latin Track of the Year), tying him with Selena for the most nominations in a single year; the record was later broken by Tito El Bambino, with 18 nominations in 2010.
 He won New Artist Album of the Year and Latin Dance Maxi-Single of the Year.
 Crespo was the Latin 50 Artist of the Year at the 2000 Billboard Latin Music Awards (the top-selling Latin artist from January 1999 to January 2000).
 He was nominated for the Grammy Award for Best Tropical Latin Performance in 1999, losing to Marc Anthony's Contra la Corriente.
 At the 11th Premio Lo Nuestros, Crespo received six nominations and won five awards: Tropical Album of the Year, Tropical Song of the Year, Tropical Male Artist of the Year, Tropical-Salsa Duo or Group of the Year (shared with Milly Quezada), and Tropical New Artist of the Year.